prendradjaja/friendlog-web/JOURNAL.md

 ## 5/5

+**v0.1.35:**

-**v0.1.35:** Add calendar (thanks past self for the WIP branch! tho maybe i should've just merged it at the time lol)
+- Add calendar (thanks past self for the WIP branch! tho maybe i should've just merged it at the time lol)
+- Filter by "Not Gabby"

 ----